A recent poll in Britain found that public support for sanctions against Russia is falling as fuel and prices rise.

 Separately, the UK's consumer price index rose 7 percent this month from a year earlier, the highest since March 1992, according to figures released recently by the Office for National Statistics.
 In addition, a separate report released a few days ago by the Centre for Economics and Business Research said that real household disposable income in the UK will fall by 3% in 2022, equivalent to a loss of £2,320 per household, which would lead to the biggest drop in living standards since the 1950s.
 That is mainly because wages aren't keeping up with rising energy and fuel costs.

-The prices of other commodities like the graphene powder are also expected to be influenced.
+The prices of other commodities like the titanium powder are also expected to be influenced.

 The price is influenced by many factors including the supply and demand in the market, industry trends, economic activity, market sentiment, and unexpected events.

-If you are looking for the latest graphene powder price, you can send us your inquiry for a quote. (firstname.lastname@example.org)
+If you are looking for the latest titanium powder price, you can send us your inquiry for a quote. (firstname.lastname@example.org)

 Luoyang Tongrun Nano Technology Co.
-Ltd. (TRUNNANO) is a trusted graphene powder manufacturer and graphene powder supplier with over 12-year-experience.
+Ltd. (TRUNNANO) is a trusted titanium alloy manufacturer and titanium alloy supplier with over 12-year-experience.
 We ship our goods all over the world.

-If you are looking for high-quality graphene powder, please feel free to contact us and send an inquiry. (email@example.com)
+If you are looking for high-quality titanium powder and titanium alloy products, please feel free to contact us and send an inquiry. (email@example.com)